fachwerk-dev/create-fachwerk/slides2/slides.md

 ---

-## Slide metadata and menus
+## Slide frontmatter and title

-Slides can also have metadata or _frontmatter_.
-It is stored in [YAML format](https://dev.to/paulasantamaria/introduction-to-yaml-125f).
+Slides can also have <mark>frontmatter</mark>, a header section with various metadata.
+It is stored in [YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) format.

 When adding `title:` metadata to pages, these pages appear in the menu.
 Click `≡` to toggle it.